omkardeshpande8/streamaggregator/README.md

 ```
 Output will be printed on terminal and also will be written to logs/output.txt

-## Alternative
+## Alternatives
 If maven is not installed on the system, following options are available
 ### Run the artifact from the releases
-Download the jar from the latest release and run
+Download the uber jar from the latest [release](https://github.com/omkardeshpande8/streamaggregator/releases) and run
 ```
-java -jar streamaggregator-1.0.jar
+java -jar <jar-name>
 ```
 ### Github actions workflow
 If you don't feel comfortable downloading jars from untrusted sources, there is a github action set up [here](https://github.com/omkardeshpande8/streamaggregator/actions/workflows/run.yml) that executes the project.
 It takes the timeout in seconds as input.